Embedded contact homology of prequantization bundles: The ECH index for prequantization bundles

 \subsection{Trivialization and Conley Zehnder index}

-We will use the constant trivialization as considered in \cite[\S 3.1, 4.2]{ggm1} to compute the Conley-Zehnder indices; note that we only have to consider embedded orbits and not multiple covers.
+We will use the constant trivialization as considered in \cite[\S 3.1, 4.2]{ggm1} to compute the Conley-Zehnder indices.
 For any point $q \in \fp^{-1}(p)$, a fixed trivialization of $T_p\Sigma_g$ allows us to trivialize $\xi_q$ because $\xi_q \cong T_p\Sigma$.
 This trivialization is invariant under the linearized Reeb flow and can be thought of as a \emph{constant trivialization} over the orbit $\gamma_p$ because the linearized Reeb flow, with respect to this trivialization, is the identity map.

 Using this constant trivialization, we have the following result regarding the Robbin-Salamon index, see \cite[Lem.
 3.3]{vknotes}, \cite[Lem.
 4.8]{jo2}.